Bhaney44/Cryptots/README.md

 Third, the smart contract platform and voting procedure are deployed through an online interface and DAO platform.
 AlogNet is a neural network for predicting price changes in Algo.
 The demo for AlgoNet, the neural network for predicting Algo volatilities can be found on YouTube: https://www.youtube.com/watch?v=eUgWrrvDvc4.

+Finally, we seek to ensure that all transaction and financial data can be uploade readily by the user to Skynet.
+This will enable users to have a secure way to view their financial information and have it be stored remotely.

+We seek to provide investors with a decentralized method to invest in both securities and cryptocurrencies.
+Our goal is to enable users to retain the security that comes with pooling while having independence.